atomicdata-dev/atomic-data-docs/README.md

 The Resource that the atom is providing information about.

-* SHOULD be a URI to an Atomic Thing.
+- MUST be a URI to a Resource, which SHOULD resolve.

 ### Predicate